unixorn/sysadmin-reading-list/README.md

 #### Multi-Platform

+- [Pulumi](https://www.pulumi.com) is similar to Terraform, in that you can configure infrastructure with code.
+Unlike Terraform, you can do this with conventional languages such as TypeScript, Python, and Go.
 - [Terraform](https://www.terraform.io) is a tool that allows you to configure your infrastructure as code, just like Chef/Puppet/etc allow you to manage the configuration of individual machines as code, with all the benefits of being able to diff, code review, etc. Terraform works with (as of this edit) AWS, Google Cloud, Microsoft Azure, vSphere and many other systems.

 #### AWS